Esazade/Isazadeh.github.io/docs/csharp fundamentals/conditions.md

 nav_order: 8
 ---

 # Conditions And Loops

-Programming isn’t just about writing a few lines of code — it’s about making decisions and repeating actions when needed.
+In modern programming, logic and flow control define how smart your application behaves.
+C# has evolved — from simple if statements to pattern-based decisions and expression-style switches.
+Let’s explore how decision-making in C# has changed over the years
 ---

 ## if, else if , else